plus2/angry_mob/README.md

 * a small, simple core.
 * Rubiness.

-Having *zero external dependencies* means that AM can be used from the very moment that a bare ruby interpreter is installed on a server.
+Having *zero external dependencies* means that AM can be used from the very moment a bare ruby interpreter is installed on a server.

-A *small, simple core* means that debugging and testing the code is easy.
+A *small, simple core* means that debugging and testing the code is simplified.
 It also allows AM to be embedded directly into other projects.

 Please note that **AngryMob is a reaction to Chef**.
-Despite this, I really respect the Chef movement and the guys who've built it.
+Despite this, I retain the utmost respect the Chef movement and the guys who've built it.

 AM purposely omits or eschews the following features you might be familiar with from Chef:

-* The client and server and its dependencies.
-AM operates similarly to "chef-solo" or is combined with other components for network based "chef-client"-like operation.
+* **The client and server and its dependencies.** AM operates similarly to "chef-solo" or is combined with other components for network based "chef-client"-like operation.
-* A built in, fixed cookbook layout and metadata, and.
-You can define your own ResourceLocator, or use the basic supplied one.
+* **A built in, fixed cookbook layout and metadata.** You can define your own ResourceLocator, or use the basic supplied one.
-* A single copy nirvana implementation.
-Again, define it yourself if you want it.
+* **A single copy nirvana implementation.** Again, define it yourself if you want it.
-* The puppet resource/provider separation.
-I don't have a particular solution to supporting multiple operating systems, but its strongly YAGNI for now.
+* **The puppet resource/provider separation.** I don't have a particular solution to supporting multiple operating systems, but its strongly YAGNI for now.
-* Exhaustive system discovery like Ohai.
-I think Ohai is great, but running it before every AM run to find the hostname and IP is excessive.
+* **Exhaustive system discovery like Ohai.** I think Ohai is great, but running it before every AM run to find the hostname and IP is excessive.
-* Type-checking of data.
-This is ruby, where ducks rule the roost.
+* **Type-checking of data.** This is ruby, where ducks rule the roost.

 ### Status
-AngryMob is young and fluid, but I'm using it a lot in the maintainence of VPSes at plus2.
+AngryMob is young and fluid, but I'm using it a lot in the maintainence of VPSes at PLUS2.

 In particular, AM lacks any unit-level specs or tests so far.
 The servers it maintains are valid functional testing in my eyes ;)